microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/box.md

 We recommend add 1 or 2 layers of cardboard on the surface that will hold the buttons and joystick.

-- [ ] cut out additional cardboard sheets
+- [ ] cut out additional cardboard sheets.

 ![](/static/hardware/raspberry-pi/cardboard-control-panel/cardboardlayers.jpg)